EntrustCorporation/cps/entrust.md

 1. The Key Pair does not meet the requirements set forth in §6.1.5 and/or §6.1.6;
 2. There is clear evidence that the specific method used to have generate the Private Key was flawed;
 3. The CA is aware of a demonstrated or proven method that exposes the Private Key to compromise;
-4. The CA has previously been made aware that the Private Key has suffered a Key Compromise, such as through the provisions of §4.9.1.1;
+4. The CA has previously been notified that the Private Key has suffered a Key Compromise, using the CA’s procedure for revocation request as described in §4.9.3 and §4.9.12;
-5. The CA is aware of a demonstrated or proven method to easily compute the Private Key based on the Public Key (such as a Debian weak key, see <https://wiki.debian.org/SSLkeys>).
+5. The CA is aware of a Public Key corresponding to an industry-demonstrated or proven method to easily compute the Applicant’s weak Private Key based.
+For requests submitted on or after November 15, 2024, at least the following precautions will be implemented:
+    1. In the Public Key (such as a case of Debian weak keys vulnerability (https://wiki.debian.org/SSLkeys), the CA will reject all keys found at https://github.com/cabforum/Debian-weak-keys/ for each key type (e.g. RSA, ECDSA) and size listed in the repository.
+For all other keys meeting the requirements of §6.1.5, with the exception of RSA key sizes greater than 8192 bits, the CA will reject Debian weak keys.
+    2. In the case of ROCA vulnerability, the CA will reject keys identified by the tools available at https://github.com/crocs-muni/roca or equivalent.
+    3. In the case of Close Primes vulnerability (https://fermatattack.secvuln.info/), the CA will reject weak keys which can be factored within 100 rounds using Fermat’s factorization method.

 **OV and EV TLS Certificates**